luxui/lux-core/API_IMPLEMENTATION.md

 ## Resource Types

-In a Luxui application there are only three total resource types; and one of those - the root resource - will only ever have one instance.
+In a LuxUI application there are only three total resource types; and one of those - the root resource - will only ever have one instance.
 The other two types of resources are either a item or a collection of items.